mendix/docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/_index.md

 ## Consumed REST Services

-Add a Consumed REST Service document to send REST requests from Studio Pro.
+The Consumed REST Service document allows you to interact with any REST API.
+You can build, test, and create data structures to store your REST requests

 ## Documents in This Category